 Dodge joined the faculty of the Sanford School of Public Policy in September 1998.
 He is trained as a clinical and developmental psychologist, having earned his B.A. in psychology at Northwestern University in 1975 and his Ph.D. in psychology at Duke University in 1978.
 Prior to joining Duke, Dodge served on the faculty at Indiana University, the University of Colorado, and Vanderbilt University.

-Dodge was elected into the National Academy of Medicine in 2015.
-Other honors include the following:
+Elected into the National Academy of Medicine in 2015, Dodge has received many honors and awards, including the following: